NREL/wind-hybrid-open-controller/_sources/interfaces.md

 ## Available interfaces

+### HerculesInterface

+For direct python communication with the latest version of Hercules.
+This should be instantiated in a runscript that is running Hercules; used to generate a `controller` from the Hycon controllers submodule; and that `controller` should be passed to the
+`HerculesModel` after instantiation via `HerculesModel.assign_controller()`.
+The main purpose for this interface is for sending power reference signals to various types of hybrid plant components modeled in Hercules (and receiving state measurements from the components as well as external signals like electricity price).

+## Interfaces in development

+### ROSCO_ZMQInterface
+For sending and receiving communications from one or more ROSCO instances (which are likely connected to OpenFAST and FAST.Farm).
+Uses ZeroMQ to pass messages between workers.

+## Deprecated interfaces

 ### HerculesADInterface
-For direct python communication with Hercules.
+For direct python communication with Hercules v1.
 This should be instantiated in a runscript that is running Hercules; used to generate a `controller` from the Hycon controllers submodule; and that `controller` should be passed to the Hercules `Emulator` upon its instantiation.
 Support transmitting yaw angles and power setpoints to wind turbines.

 ### HerculesHybridADInterface
-For direct python communication with Hercules, when simulating a hybrid wind/solar/battery plant.
+For direct python communication with Hercules v1, when simulating a hybrid wind/solar/battery plant.
 Also handles Hercules' hydrogen modules.
 Supports sending power reference signals to each wind turbine in a wind farm, as well as a bulk power signal to the solar farm and a bulk power signal to the battery.

-### ROSCO_ZMQInterface
-For sending and receiving communications from one or more ROSCO instances (which are likely connected to OpenFAST and FAST.Farm).
-Uses ZeroMQ to pass messages between workers.